Best Explorer: History

 The name of the Best Explorer refers to the project series: "Best 51'".
 The original name was Bestiaccia, always with the same derivation.
-Launched in 1984, it was destined until 2006 for whale watching in the Mediterranean.
+Launched in 1984, it used for whale watching in the Mediterranean Sea until 2006.

 2007 - From the Mediterranean to Norway

-In 2007 she underwent a radical overhaul and renewal, with the replacement of the bow plates with stainless steel, interior renovation, installation of a diesel stove and the replacement of all the instruments.
+In 2007, Best Explorer underwent an overhaul and renewal, with the replacement of the bow plates with stainless steel, interior renovation, installation of a diesel stove and the replacement of all navigation instruments.
 The communication equipment was renewed and a roll bar was installed at the stern.

 On July 1, 2007, under the command of Skipper Nanni (Giovanni) Acquarone, who remained in command of the boat in all subsequent voyages, the boat sailed from Imperia to Tromsø, Norway.

 The route took her through four stages: Sóller in the Balearics, Cartagena in Spain, Gibraltar, Arklow and Dún Laoghaire in Ireland, Craobh Haven in Scotland, Stornoway in the Hebrides, Tórshavn in the Faeroes, Reykjavik, Olafsvik and Ísafjörður in Iceland, the remote island of Jan Mayen and Harstad in Norway with a route of more than 5,000 nautical miles.